oguzkaganozt/actuation_porting/documentation/user_guide/avh.rst

   $ cd ~/actuation_porting/demo
   $ docker-compose -f autoware.docker-compose.yaml up

-This will start the Autoware stack, which will then connect to the Zephyr application running on the AVH instance.
+This will start the Autoware without actuation pipeline, which will then connect to the Zephyr Safety Island Actuation Module running on the AVH instance through DDS over the VPN.